lakejs/lake-docs/reference/nodes.md

 ### emit()

-Executes all event listeners attached to the `Nodes` object for the given event type.
+Executes all event listeners attached to all nodes for the given event type.

 * Parameters: